Government & Civics 2021

-Hear from the mayors of Kaua‘i, Honolulu, Mau‘i and Hawai‘i counties.
-They’ll be talking about the big issues impacting their jurisdictions, including:
+Hear from the mayors of Kaua‘i, Honolulu, Maui and Hawai‘i counties.
+During this discussion, they address the big issues impacting their jurisdictions, including:

 - How they are addressing homelessness and creating more affordable housing

 - Responses to climate change and rising sea levels

 - Ways to create a business-friendly environment that creates jobs and prosperity

 - Better management of tourism that considers the needs of residents and the environment